michael2008/ME-Live-Doc/docs/getting-started.rst

 RIG kit offered by DataMesh has been equipped with all necessary software in advance.

-The assembly process of RIG kit is demonstrated in the "Rig Assembly Diagram" and steps are as follows:
+The assembly process of RIG kit is demonstrated in the ":ref:`_fig_rig-assembly`" and steps are as follows:

 .. _fig_rig-assembly:
 .. figure:: images/getting-started-rig-assembly-diagram.png
-   :height: 600
+   :height: 500
    :align: center
    :alt: Rig Assembly Diagram
    :figclass: align-center